sverrirs/jekyll-paginate-v2/README-AUTOPAGES.md

 # Jekyll::Paginate V2::AutoPages

-The **AutoPages** are an optional pagination addon that automatically generates paginated pages for all your collections, tags and categories used in the pages on your site.
+**AutoPages** are an optional pagination addon that can automatically generate paginated pages for all your collections, tags and categories used in the pages on your site.

 > This feature is based on [code](https://github.com/stevecrozz/lithostech.com/blob/master/_plugins/tag_indexes.rb) written and graciously donated by [Stephen Crosby](https://github.com/stevecrozz).
 Thanks! :)